DataDog/hiring-engineers/answers.md

 * **Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**

     _The following steps show how we can install the respective Datadog integration for MongoDB Atlas.
-Important note to make is that the Atlas integration for Datadog only supports cluster tiers M10+._
+Important note is that the Atlas integration for Datadog only supports cluster tiers M10+._

-    1. In [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/), create an account start a project, and create a cluster.
+    1. In [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/), create an account, start a project, and create a cluster.
     2. Back inside of Datadog, click on the *Integrations > Integrations* tab found in the left hand navigation menu.
     ![Image of integrations tab](./img/integrations_tab.png)
     3. In the Integrations tab, search for _MongoDB_ and click install.